bymarkone/journeyjournal/README.md

 We are now moving on to the next phase of work, which is actually build a product of that.
 After lot's of conversations and an inception, we got to the idea that what we gradually want to build is:

-1. Better visualisations for the information we have right now.
-We are thinking, so far, in a more mature timeline, a roadmap of plans and objectives looking both to the future and to the accomplishment of what we had planned, a board where you can see capabilities and mission and easily even build some interaction with it, and a skill map to allow us to track our progress on several skills.
+1. **Better visualisations** for the information we have right now.
+We are thinking, so far, in a more **mature timeline**, a **roadmap of plans and objectives** looking both to the future and to the accomplishment of what we had planned, a **board where you can see capabilities and missions** and easily even build some interaction with it, and a **skill map** to allow us to track our progress on several skills.

-2. An online editor that would provide continuous feedback on the text being used to register all the information on one's journey.
-We are considering things as syntax highlight, auto-complete, help tools, samples, error messaging, suggestions, etc.
+2. An **online editor** that would provide continuous feedback on the text being used to register all the information on one's journey.
+We are considering things as **syntax highlight, auto-complete, help tools, samples, error messaging, suggestions, etc**.

-3. An account manager that would allow user registration and storing each one's text in a safe and private way.
+3. An **account manager** that would allow user registration and storing each one's text in a safe and private way.
 Eventually the user will be able to share with other specific users, and even make public if she wishes, some or all information about her journey.

 4. Who knows what the future reserves us, but... we would like to explore more on natural language processing, perhaps even connection with a voice recognition device.
 We would like also to create new and useful visualisations.
 We could start playing with the loads of text and information that this can give and provide more feedback to the user on his priorities.
-Perhaps make suggestions on what to do next.
+Perhaps make suggestions on what he or she could do next.
 Who knows even adding time management functionalities that will bring help to micro manage our agendas to reach our plans.
 It is not by chance that the NLP module (as you will see below) is named Jarvis. :)

 <div id="architecture"/>
 ## Architecture